Registration and selection

 Unfortunately not.
 Only one application per school will be accepted.
 If your school is not selected this year, you are entitled to apply again next year.
 However, if your school is selected for participation, you will not be able to apply again next year, but you can do so later on, as of the year after.

 Profile of the candidates

 Students between 16 and 18 years old at the time of application will be considered valid candidates.

-We usually propose YEYS to students in their penultimate year because those in the last year might be busy with their exams.
-Nevertheless, since it depends on the school system of every country, in specific cases we will consider the candidacy of students who are not in their penultimate year of secondary school.
+In principle, there is no rule against this.
+However, we usually propose YEYS to students in their penultimate year, mainly because those in their last year might be busy with final exams.
+Nevertheless, since it all depends on the school system of every country, in specific cases we will still consider the candidacy of students who are not in their penultimate year of secondary school.

 Preparations for the event